vinnyhorgan/brain/src/content/posts/cool.md

 - [friedrich nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche): one of the greatest men to ever live, has inspired me so much i could not even try to explain it.
 - [albert camus](https://en.wikipedia.org/wiki/Albert_Camus): some of his idea have brought some peace in my life.

-#### youtubers

-i watch too much youtube, sometimes something actually interesting comes up:

-- [exurb1a](https://www.youtube.com/@Exurb1a): this guy probably does drugs, but i'm so glad he does. every single one of his videos makes me question my place in the world, but in a good way.
-- [cgp grey](https://www.youtube.com/@CGPGrey): genius topics, amazingly executed.

 ## projects

 mostly github repositories: